 Her family’s years in Houston during 1979-1986 were those with ups and downs.
 Their downs, for her, outplayed the ups.
 When her family made the move to Houston her parents chose the best schools and a great community.
 Their life was picturesque.
 Her father’s business did well for the first five years.
 Her mother, once again, worked off and on, even though her mom had not been raised to ever work a day in her life!
 She had been raised to marry someone whom would financially take care of her and continue to give her the life she was accustomed to.
 Their daily lives consisted of school, work and whichever lessons her mother had them in.
 When her mother wasn’t on a binge life was easier and sometimes happier, but unfortunately people move on and forget until the next time all hell breaks loose.
-Her father wasn’t traveling anymore.
+Her father wasn’t traveling anymore, as he had done prior to living in Houston.
 When he’d come home from work he would usually make dinner because her mother would be drunk.
 Typically when her mother would return from work she would have already been drinking.
-Sometimes when her mother would get in she’d go straight to bed and pass out.
+Sometimes when her mother would get in, she’d go straight to bed and pass out.
 But, then at about 8 or 9p.m. her mother would wake up and start a fight with anybody.
-Her mother would speak about his infidelities or call him a queer in Spanish.
+Her mother would speak about her father’s infidelities or call him a queer in Spanish.
 She, even though she had school the next morning after these incidents, would usually go to bed soon after the fighting, but would be kept up most nights depending on how far the fight would go.
 She’d usually hear her mother screaming or throwing things.
 When her mother was drunk she would do anything to annoy any one of them.
 Her mother was vulgar and loud when she drank.
-If her mother wasn’t throwing a pitcher of ice on her father she would constantly cut the cable cord to the television so there would be no escape mentally to what was going on around them.
+If her mother wasn’t throwing a pitcher of ice over her father’s head, she would constantly cut the cable cord to the television so there would be no escape mentally to what was going on around them.

 While in Chicago she lost her virginity, technically.
 She had begun drinking a year earlier at her 15th birthday party.
 She drank Bacardi and Coke until she threw up and passed out.
-She didn’t remember her own celebration.
+She didn’t remember her own birthday celebration.
 And, even though she would go to the extent she had seen her mother go to and hated it, she was now doing the same.
-And, during a get together at a neighbor’s brownstone in Chicago, two of her sisters and she drank.
+And, while staying with her two older sisters in Chicago, at a get together at a neighbor’s brownstone, she and two of her sisters drank.
 Supposedly, she got so drunk she began to throw up.
-One of her sisters stuck her in the bathtub and then later into one of the guy’s bed to sleep it off.
-Her sisters left her there.
+One of her sisters stuck her in the neighbor’s bathtub and then later into one of the guy’s bed to sleep it off.
+But, her sisters left her there.
 She was blacked out the whole night.
 But, she does recall a mere moment.
-The pain of him trying to enter her woke her up.
+The pain of him trying to enter her woke her up or at least woke her up out of her blackout stupor.
 He was on top of her and she was trying to push him off.
 She moaned in agony but she just passed out again.
 In the morning she woke up to find herself half naked.
 She would later find out that she got a STD.
 She had her virginity taken from her.
 She did not have sex again for another year.

-After being raped, she returned to Houston but her mother’s alcoholism was the worst she had ever witnessed.
-Her mother had now begun also making steak dinners with her father’s money to feed a guy she was sleeping with, romancing, keeping company with?
+After being raped, she returned to Houston.
+But her mother’s alcoholism was the worst she had ever witnessed.
+She didn’t tell anyone about what had happened in Chicago.
+She came back to find her mother making steak dinners with her father’s money to feed a guy that her mother was sleeping with, romancing, keeping company with?
 She was not sure.
 He was homeless and living in the woods next to their apartment complex.
-This woman, her mother, had come from a long line of wealthy, educated, successful family members.
+This woman – her mother, had come from a long line of wealthy, educated, successful family members.
 She had gone to an exclusive women’s college in New York.
 Only the wealthiest families from other countries had these privileges at that time.
 Her mother and her mother’s family had traveled throughout Europe and Japan.
 They owned properties in the United States and Peru.
-She, in her eyes, had hit rock bottom.
+She, in her eyes though, had hit rock bottom.

 In the fall of 1989 something changed though.
 She began a new quest, to finish her education.
-She wanted to prove to herself that she could finish a task, unlike how she saw her mother not being able to complete anything.
-She enrolled at the local community college and did well for years, going to school and working full-time.
+She wanted to prove to herself that she could finish a task, unlike how she saw her mother not being able to complete anything she would start.
+She enrolled at the local community college and did well for years.
+She went to school and worked full-time.

 She found a studio apartment in West Los Angeles.
 Even though she had the same friends, she now had new priorities.
 By the time her son was fifteen months old she returned to school.
 Within 2 ½ years she received her Associates Degree in Business Administration.
 She chose to no longer be friends with the girls that were chasing ballplayers and going to the clubs.
 She stopped drinking and continued to work on her personal growth.

 It’s now 2008.
 Her son is 14 years old.
-She received her Bachelor’s Degree in 2004.
+She received her Bachelor’s Degree in 2003.
 All those years she put herself through school.
 She stopped taking money from men.
 She’d only see her family maybe once a year.
 They were pretty non-existent for the most part.
 She never received help from her son’s father, physically or financially.
 Her son does not know him.
 But her son has his mom’s spirit.
 He is funny, generous, compassionate and sweet.
 He is in advanced classes at his school and has never really shown any anger or issues from his situation of not having his father around.
-She didn’t spank him and he never has witnessed violence or alcoholism.
-They have spoken about it but he would never believe what his mother has experienced.
+She only spanked him once.
+He never has witnessed violence or alcoholism.
+They have spoken about it, but he would never believe what his mother has experienced.
 No one that meets her would.